 Note: Even if you are using an existing worksheet to create a form, Google Sheets will automatically create a new tab called Form Responses 1 when you connect it to a Google Form.

-If you create multiple forms connected to the same Google Sheets workbook, there will be separate response sheets created for each form response.
+If you create multiple forms connected to the same Google Sheets workbook, there will be separate form to spreadsheet responses created for each form response.

 How to Filter Data Before Sending to Google Sheets